 Based on the videotape, New York Police Department detectives suspect Woodard was lured into the Monday afternoon ambush shortly after he checked out of a hotel on nearby Columbus Circle, Kelly said.

 The killer had arrived at least 30 minutes before the gunfire erupted in a normally safe neighborhood teeming with car and pedestrian traffic.
-The man, who appears to be bald and have a beard, could be seen exiting the passenger side of a parked Lincoln sedan and pacing as he waited, police said.

 After Woodard got there, he checked his phone and walked back and forth as if looking for an address, police said.
 When the shooter approached, Woodard appeared to look back at him for a split second.
 He looked away again after "showing no sign of recognition," Kelly said.